chaseruskin/orbit/docs/src/tutorials/first_project.md

 YILINX: Bitstream saved at: target/fpga.bit
 ```

-Typically, we create targets to interface with EDA tools which will in turn produce desired output files.
-We see Yilinx saved our bitstream for us to program our FPGA.
+Typically, we create targets to interface with EDA tools which will in turn produce desired output files, called artifacts.
+We see Yilinx saved our bitstream artifact for us to program our FPGA.
 Cool!

 Filename: target/fpga.bit
 ``` text